kineticstoolkit/kineticstoolkit_doc/html/_sources/matplotlib_ginput.md

 # Graphical input

-Matplotlib provides extensive options to interact with figures, with different levels of complexity.
+Matplotlib provides extensive options to interact with figures.
 One of the most helpful (and also the most basic) is {{plt_ginput}}.
 It lets the user click on a number of points on the figure, and then returns these coordinates.
 For instance, these instructions:

 ```
 import matplotlib.pyplot as plt